 Ever thought of having a virtual fling?
-It may be more than you
+It may be more than you bargained for.

 After a year of an exclusively email relationship, the two felt they had found their soulmates.
 Jeremy said he was willing to leave his wife.
 Jen was nervous at first, but decided she didn’t care how old or ugly the man might be because she loved him.
 The two agreed finally to meet each other in person — planning a rendezvous in a popular ski town.
 Jen arrived first at the appointed hotel room and lit candles for a romantic surprise.
 But the real surprise came when her guest arrived and turned out to be … her dad.